imarranz/data-science-library-hub/README.md

 ### How to Contribute

-  - **Suggesting New Libraries**: If you know of a library that you believe should be included in this collection, please let me know!
+  - :new: **Suggesting New Libraries**: If you know of a library that you believe should be included in this collection, please let me know!
 I am always on the lookout for tools that can benefit data scientists, whether they're well-established or emerging gems.
 When suggesting a new library, it would be helpful if you could provide a brief description, its primary functionalities, and why you think it's a valuable addition to this list.

-  - **Improving Existing Content**: If you have additional information, updates, or corrections for any of the libraries listed, feel free to share your knowledge.
+  - :pencil: **Improving Existing Content**: If you have additional information, updates, or corrections for any of the libraries listed, feel free to share your knowledge.

-  - **Sharing Examples and Tutorials**: Practical examples and tutorials are always beneficial.
+  - :books: **Sharing Examples and Tutorials**: Practical examples and tutorials are always beneficial.
 If you have used any of these libraries in your projects and want to share your experience or code snippets, I would be delighted to include them.

 ### Contribution Process

-  1. **Open an Issue**: Start by opening an issue in this GitHub repository.
+  1. :mailbox: **Open an Issue**: Start by opening an issue in this GitHub repository.
 Describe the contribution you want to make, whether it's adding a new library, improving an existing one, or providing additional resources.

-  2. **Fork and Edit**: Fork this repository, make your changes, and then submit a pull request with your contributions.
+  2. :fork_and_knife: **Fork and Edit**: Fork this repository, make your changes, and then submit a pull request with your contributions.

-  3. **Review**: I will review your submission, and if everything is in order, your contributions will be merged into the project.
+  3. :mag: **Review**: I will review your submission, and if everything is in order, your contributions will be merged into the project.

-  4. **Credit**: All contributors will be duly credited for their work.
+  4. :trophy: **Credit**: All contributors will be duly credited for their work.
 We believe in recognizing the efforts of the community members.

 We welcome contributions from everyone, regardless of your level of experience.
 Every bit of information helps, and collective knowledge makes this resource better for everyone.